10th Baluch Regiment: Second World War

 The regiment's record of service in the war was once again most impressive.
 It suffered 6572 casualties and won numerous gallantry awards including two Victoria Crosses to Naik Fazal Din and Sepoy Bhandari Ram - both in the Burma Campaign.
-Siri Kanth Korla was a company commander of the 7/10th Baluch Regiment who was awarded a Distinguished Service Order and a Military Cross in the Burma Campaign.
+Captain Siri Kanth Korla was a company commander of the 7/10th Baluch Regiment who was awarded a Distinguished Service Order, a Military Cross, and two Mentions in Dispatches in the Burma Campaign.
 Lieutenant Colonel Lionel Protip Sen was awarded the Distinguished Service Order for his command of 16/10 Baluch, as part of the all Indian 51st Indian Infantry Brigade, in the Burma campaign.
 During the Second World War, the regiment raised another ten battalions, although most of them were disbanded after the war.
 At the end of 1945, the 10th Baluch Regiment lost its number and became The Baluch Regiment.

 Post-independence

 At the time of independence, the active battalions were 1st, 2nd, 3rd, 4th, 5th, 7th & 17th.
 The regiment was allotted to Pakistan.
 Dogra companies of the Baluch Regiment were transferred to the Indian Army.
 The Regimental Centre shifted to Quetta in 1947 to make room for the Government offices in the new capital of Pakistan.
 In 1948, the 6th and 8th Battalions were re-raised in response to the war with India in Kashmir, where the 4th Battalion greatly distinguished itself in the Battle of Pandu.
 In 1956, major reorganization took place in the Pakistan Army and larger infantry groups were created by amalgamating the existing infantry regiments.
 As a result, the 8th Punjab and Bahawalpur Regiments were absorbed by the Baluch Regiment (now called the Baloch Regiment).
 The new line up of the regiment was: